 - Multidisciplinary Research Projects - Each REU project has a clearly identifiable research goal at a challenging yet appropriate level for undergraduates during the summer program.
 Participants have the unique opportunity to work in an interdisciplinary environment with highly talented scientific mentors.
 Most experimental projects involve hands-on research in one or more of the state-of-the-art central instrumentation facilities with training and supervision provided by expert technical staff.

-- Weekly Faculty-Led Seminars - An opportunity to interact with Harvard Faculty, they present on various research topics including discussion of ethical issues.
+- Faculty-Led Seminars - Faculty present on various research topics including discussion of ethical issues.

-- Technical Writing & Presentation Skill Workshops - Weekly writing workshops assist with the final written report and provide insights into technical writing for academic journals.
-The presentation workshop packs the house - not to be missed!
+- Technical Writing & Presentation Skill Workshops - Weekly writing and communication workshops assist with the program deliverables and provide insights into technical writing for academic journals, how to improve your personal statements, resumes, etc.

 - Multimedia & Public Outreach Training - Learn how to effectively communicate research through engaging multimedia presentations and in everyday conversation.
 Hone your elevator pitch for colleagues and people of all ages in the community.